wbfrench1/barker_DATA606/docs/draft_paper.md

 | +1: postag       | next word - part of speech tag                                     |
 | +1: postag[:2]   | next word - first two characters in the part of speech tag         |

-<p>As a part of the feature creation the list of sentences was converted from its list of sentences that were structured as lists of tuples to one list of dictionaries, where each dictionary contained the feature enrichment of one word.
+<p>As a part of the feature creation the list of sentences was converted into to one list of dictionaries, where each dictionary contained the feature enrichment of one word.
 In this new format, there was no distinction between the ending of one sentence and the beginning of the next sentence.
 Finally the data were split into a training and a test set in prepration for training the CRF model.

 ### SpaCy Pre-Processing